 Netpadd is an open source text editor I use for my writing and coding, the new version of which is browser-based.

 Discontinued: Sketchcast was a way to easily create a mic recording while sketching to share and embed elsewhere, for explaining things, entertainment and more.
 With Patrick Gavin & others.

-Discontinued: Sketchory contained over 250,000 drawings from SketchSwap, making them available for tagging, rating, and playback embedding under a Creative Commons license.
+Discontinued: Sketchory contained over 250,000 CC-licensed drawings for playback from SketchSwap.
 With Nikolai Kordulla & Dominik Schmid.

 Discontinued: FindForward was a search engine with many special tools and features.